wludh/womenandtech/howthewebworks/howthewebworks.md

 - Something with the class "rightside"
 - Something with both an `<h3>` tag and the class "rightside"
 4. Open the page in your browser and compare.

+## Think ahead
+When we come back from lunch, we'll start designing your website.
+Think about what type of website you might want to make.
+Will be it a portfolio for employers?
+A gallery of your favorite dog photos?
+A site for your hobby/nonprofit/business/club?